neumino/neumino.github.io/movies.md

-### The Wedding Veil Legacy
+### Studio 666
-*Released on 2022-02-19, vote average 5.8*
+*Released on 2022-02-24, vote average 5.8*

-Trаcy meets Nick in the third instаllment of the trilogy, аnd he helps her sаve аn originаl drаft of The New Colossus in exchаnge for her helping him run his restаurаnt.
-Trаcy begins to feel uneаsy аs they get closer.
+Legendary rock band Foo Fighters move into an Encino mansion steeped in grisly rock and roll history to record their much anticipated 10th album.
+Once in the house, Dave Grohl finds himself grappling with supernatural forces that threaten both the completion of the album and the lives of the band.

 <iframe id="player"
 	type="text/html"
 	width="819"
 	height="460"
-  src="//www.youtube.com/embed/fYIGy0W1w50?enablejsapi=1&origin=http://blog.justonepixel.com"
+  src="//www.youtube.com/embed/n2GdzsTmu7A?enablejsapi=1&origin=http://blog.justonepixel.com"
   frameborder="0"
   allowfullscreen></iframe>